Friedrich von Thiersch: Life and work

 His father, H. W. J. Thiersch, was a prominent theologian and his uncle, Ludwig, was a painter.
 His older brother, August, and his nephew, Paul, were also architects.
-From 1868 to 1873, he studied architecture at the Technical College of Stuttgart.
+From 1868 to 1873, he studied architecture at the Technische Hochschule Stuttgart.
 He then worked for the firm of Karl Jonas Mylius and Alfred Friedrich Bluntschli, in Frankfurt-am-Main.
 Following a series of professional disputes, he became a free-lance architect in 1878.

 He took several trips around Europe, notably Greece, to acquire a knowledge of building history.
-In 1882, he passed the exam for his habilitation and was appointed a Professor at the Technical University of Munich.
+In 1882, he passed the exam for his habilitation and was appointed a Professor at the Technische Hochschule München.
 Although he stayed there until his retirement (serving as Rector from 1906 to 1908), he designed and built projects throughout Germany.

 In 1882, he participated in the second competition to design a new Reichstag Building in Berlin.
 The jury had trouble coming to a decision, so both he and Paul Wallot were formally given first prize but, as only one design could be used, the contract went to Wallot.
 Three years later, he entered another competition, to design the Reichsgericht in Leipzig.
 Ludwig Hoffmann won the contract, but Thiersch's work made such a positive impression that he was awarded a contract for the Justizpalast in Munich two years later.

 During this time, he married Auguste Eibler, daughter of the Kommerzialrat (Commerce Councilor) Eduard Eibler (1844-1915), from Lindau.
 They had eight children, including the writer, Berta Thiersch and the graphic designer, Frieda Thiersch, who was also the head of a major bookbindery.